morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - A lot of bad here.

 Recommendation: AVOID adapters based on this chipset.
 You will be disappointed.
-Adapters with the new mt7921au will meet or exceed the performance of this chipset in WiFi 5 AC 5 GHz mode plus you get WiFi 6e capability.

 -----